-- Disposable water bottle waste washes into the ocean and kills 1.1 million marine creatures each year.
+- Disposable water bottle waste washes into the ocean, killing 1.1 million marine creatures yearly.

-- Bottled water is tested for microbes and other pollutants 4 times less than tap water.
+- Bottled water is tested for microbes and other pollutants four times less than tap water.

-As you can see, producing disposable water bottles has already done a great amount of damage because 90% of bottled water’s cost comes from making the bottle.
+As you can see, producing disposable water bottles has already done a significant amount of damage because 90% of bottled water’s cost comes from making the bottle.

 Reduce, Re-Use, Recycle